Motorola Razr 2019: Price, release date, specs and all the latest rumours

-None of this has been confirmed by Motorola, but if true it could be a far more elegant interface than the Galaxy Fold’s.
-When closed the Galaxy Fold has an insanely small screen with an atypical aspect ratio.
-We haven’t had a chance to play with the Fold in person but the screen design left us concerned most apps won’t display correctly on Samsung’s folding phone.
+None of this, we must stress, has been confirmed by Motorola, but if it’s true the Razr could boast a far more elegant interface than the Galaxy Fold, which feels like a first-generation design compromise.
+When closed the Galaxy Fold has an insanely small screen with an atypical aspect ratio, and after trying it out (before the Foldgate debacle) we thought it would take a while for consumers to readjust to the small 4:3 ratio screen even for basic tasks.

-Tellingly, Motorola’s Dan Dery has said that while the outer-screen design adopted by Huawei (and partially by Samsung) is “the nicest and the purest”, approach that will likely lead to damaged and scratched displays.
+Tellingly, Motorola’s Dan Dery has said that while the outer-screen design adopted by Huawei (and partially by Samsung) is “the nicest and the purest” approach, it will likely lead to damaged and scratched displays.

 “We have been testing a plastic OLED device with plastic film on top,” he said.
 “The fact that you’re touching [that kind of display] with your nails is scratching it.
 It has a short life right away; it starts dying the day you unpack it.
 But it’s beautiful.
 That first day, it’s beautiful.”

 He says Motorola’s “intention would not be to put the display outside.
 When you know the scratching issues you would be facing, you will have something that is very rapidly not usable.”

 As mentioned above, back in August, a patent was discovered by Mobielkopen, showing a phone with the same iconic flip-phone form-factor.
 However, rather than combining a screen on one half with a T9 keyboard on the other, the new design features a single touchscreen, which can fold in the middle to fit the phone in your pocket.

 Related: Huawei Mate X vs Galaxy Fold